fogw0001/fogw0001.github.io/readme.md

 -Font used was Lato which is a google font designed by Łukasz Dziedzic -For logo I used the Black Ops One font designed by James Grieshaber and editted by me to create the logo.
 -Social media icons were downloaded from iconfinder.com and editted by me to change the color -All other images belong to me, Matthew Fogwill

+Thank You